jlamprou/Infini-Attention/README.md

 #### ***We Implemented theory 2 and it seems to work!!!
 I tested the accuracy at every batch using the concat of logits and labels to check if the accuarcy on the total sequence length is improving during training and once the learnable beta got some data we got the same accuracy rate with normal SDPA attention.***

-2. **Delta Use**: There is currently a shape mismatch when utilizing the delta values.
-This issue will be addressed in the near future, as the current focus is on resolving the segmentation aspect.
-3. **Caching** : Don't use cache=True on your model because i haven't implemented it yet!